Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

 a = 15
 print(fr'Escape is here:\n but still {a}')  # Escape is here:\n but still 15

+# Keep quotes in f-strings
+print(f'He said his name is {name!r}.')  # "He said his name is 'Fred'."

-If you use """ no escape symbols will be used
+# If you use """ no escape symbols will be used"""
-Also can use dictionaries, but "" is necesarry
+# Also can use dictionaries, but "" is necesarry
-Dont use # in f strings
+# Dont use # in f strings

 ```

-### String to code
+**Eval - String to code**

     mycode = 'x = 1'
     exec(mycode)